Public Bank Guarantees and Allocative Efficiency

-We take advantage of a natural experiment and matched bank/firm data to identify the effects of public guarantees on allocative efficiency.
-We find that with guarantees in place inefficient firms invest more and maintain higher rates of sales growth.
-Moreover, firms produce less efficiently.
-Also, firms survive longer in banks’ portfolios and firms that enter guaranteed banks’ portfolios are less efficient.
-At the sectoral level we observe lower firm exit rates and bankruptcies.
-Overall, the results are consistent with the idea that guaranteed banks keep inefficient firms in business for too long and prevent their exit from the market.
+We use a natural experiment and matched bank/firm data to identify the effects of bank guarantees on allocative efficiency.
+We find that with guarantees in place unproductive firms invest more and maintain higher rates of sales growth.
+Moreover, firms produce less productively.
+Firms also survive longer in banks’ portfolios and those that enter guaranteed banks’ portfolios are less productive.
+Finally, we observe fewer economy-wide firm exits and bankruptcy filings in the presence of guarantees.
+Overall, the results are consistent with the idea that guaranteed banks keep unproductive firms in business for too long and prevent their exit from the market.

 JEL Classification: D22, D61, G21, G28, G31, G32